Blockchains/consensys-space/README.md

 # ConsenSys Space

-This repo contains the Svelte code for the [ConsenSys Space](https://consensys.space) team homepage.
+This repo contains the front-end code for the [ConsenSys Space](https://consensys.space) team homepage.

 This repo was bootstrapped with a [Svelte](https://svelte.dev) template that lives at https://github.com/sveltejs/template.